 Header image courtesy of TAP—The Ale Project (via Facebook)

-With the vaccines slowly rolling in and restaurants steadily coming back to life, we can start to smell normalcy from afar.
-After all, who doesn’t like a cold, hoppy one after a long day, surrounded by friends (three, to be exact) and chatting the night away—at least until 10 pm?
-Folks have been saying for a while that Hong Kong’s craft beer scene is saturated and getting mainstream, so it’s always great to see craft beer joints with something unique to offer.
+Bars and restaurants have come back to life, and a semblance of normalcy lingers in the air.
+For those who like a cold, hoppy one after a long day, surrounded by friends and chatting the night away, this change of pace comes as welcome news.
+Folks have been saying for a while that Hong Kong’s craft beer scene is saturated and getting mainstream as it continues to develop over the years, so it’s always great to see craft beer joints with something unique to offer.
 Here are our go-to choices for the best craft beer spots in Hong Kong.

 Second Draft is right at the entrance of Tai Hang—one of our favourite precincts to explore—and it is well-known for its cosy and hipster vibe, without any of the pretentiousness of up-and-coming neighbourhoods.
-Its interior design will take you back to 1970s Hong Kong, a time when everything was classier (did anyone say Wong Kar-wai?), and the seatings have a distinct cha chaan teng influence.
+Its interior design will take you back to 1970s Hong Kong, a time when everything was classier (we sense subtle influences from iconic Wong Kar-wai films), and the seatings have a distinct cha chaan teng character.
 Still, the dimmed ambience and wooden surroundings give out a unique atmosphere.

-Every dish they serve is a homage to Hong Kong’s East-meets-West cuisine.
+Second Draft serves dishes that pay homage to Hong Kong’s East-meets-West cuisine.
 Our favourite is their Tai Hang fries ($78)—have you ever tried fries topped with cumin dust and dried chilli, served with takana (タカナ), a pickled Japanese mustard green?
-It goes well with any of Second Draft’s local and international craft selections (but Young Master’s Saison IPA did the magic).
+It goes well with any of Second Draft’s local and international craft selections (but it was Young Master’s Saison IPA that did the magic for us).

 Second Draft, 98 Tung Lo Wan Road, Tai Hang | (+852) 2656 0232

 Tipsy Tap is in the middle of a distinct area in Tsim Sha Tsui that’s known for its Korean shops and restaurants.
-But at the corner of busy Kimberly Street, this craft beer bar is quieter and cosier than other bars, so it’s the perfect go-to if you want to have an intimate conversation without the need to talk over other guests or loud background music.
-Tipsy Tap’s selection is smaller than the others, but more focused, and their rotating selection has a wide range on offer, with a forte on the stronger beers like double IPAs and imperial stouts.
+Situated at the corner of busy Kimberly Street, this craft beer bar is quieter and cosier than other bars, so it’s the perfect go-to if you want to have an intimate conversation without the need to talk over other guests or loud background music.
+Its selection is small but focused, and its rotating selection has a wide range on offer, with a forte on the stronger beers like double IPAs and imperial stouts.
 A great way to sign the beer sesh off is to visit the Japanese skewer bars across the road or stimulate your senses even more with some spicy Korean food.

 Tipsy Tap, 5 Austin Avenue, Tsim Sha Tsui | (+852) 6882 9840